Storied 86th Street Nathan’s to Close This Weekend, Marking End of Era in Bay Ridge, Dyker Heights

-After more than four decades on 86th Street, the storied Nathan’s Famous franchise on the Bay Ridge/Dyker Heights border will serve its last meals this Sunday.
+After more than four decades on 86th Street, the storied Nathan’s Famous franchise on the Bay Ridge/Dyker Heights border will serve its last meals on Sun., Jan.
+6.

-The nearly 20,000-square-foot property at 650 86th St. has been home to Nathan’s since the late ’70s, before which it was a fast food burger chain named Wetson’s and prior to that, Mitchell’s Drive-In.
-The property also includes an Arthur Treacher’s, which specializes in fast food fish and chips, and which will close this weekend, too.
+The nearly 20,000-square-foot property, 650 86th Street, has been a Nathan’s since the late ‘70s, before which it was a fast food burger chain named Wetson’s and prior to that, Mitchell’s Drive-In.
+It also includes an Arthur Treacher’s, which specializes in fast food fish and chips, and which will close this weekend, too.

 “The only place to go for a hotdog in Brooklyn is Nathan’s,” said Lisa Farruggio-Marino, a local resident and teacher at P.S.
 180 who occasionally shared a lunch with friends at the local chain.
 “The convenience of it being on 86th Street was great since going to Coney Island in the winter isn’t always ‘fun’ to do.

 Ted General, a local historian and columnist for this paper, called the eatery “legendary.”

 “Coincidentally, the closing will also mark the end of the last drive-thru restaurant in the Bay Ridge/Dyker Heights area,” he said.

 The space was sold in late October to “660 86 LLC,” according to the sale’s Acquisition of Assets, with sources connecting that to Efthimios Zisimopoulos, a.k.a.
 Tim Ziss, of Allied Properties.